siddhi-io/www/en/docs/docs/query-guide.md

 ## Stream

 A stream is a logical series of events ordered in time.
 Its schema is defined via the **stream definition**.

-A stream definition contains the stream name and a set of attributes with specific types and uniquely identifiable names within the stream.
-All events associated to the stream will have the same schema (i.e., have the same attributes in the same order).
+A stream definition contains the stream name and a set of attributes having a specific type and a uniquely identifiable name within the scope of the stream.
+All events associated with the stream will have the same schema (i.e., have the same attributes in the same order).

 **Purpose**

 Stream groups common types of events together with a schema.
-This helps in various ways such as, processing all events together in queries and performing data format transformations together when they are consumed and published via sources and sinks.
+This helps in various ways such as, processing all events in queries together and performing data format transformations together when they are consumed and published via sources and sinks.

 **Syntax**

-The syntax for defining a new stream is as follows.
+The syntax for defining a stream is as follows.

 ```sql
 define stream <stream name> (<attribute name> <attribute type>,